ayushsinghal021/narrate-ai/README.md

 This project demonstrates expertise in the full data science lifecycle, from ETL and data cleaning to predictive modeling and AI-powered natural language generation (NLG).

-*(This is a placeholder image.
-You can replace this link after you take a screenshot of your running app!)*

 ---

 ## ✨ Core Features